 \subsection{Image Based Virtual Try-On}

+Human-centered conditional image generation can be classified according to conditions, such as the text modality \cite{text_to_image_syntheis} and the image modality (e.g., pose \cite{pose_guided_image_generation}).
+Image-based virtual try-on takes the target clothing image as a condition and also the model image as input, which aims to synthesize an image where the model naturally wears target clothes.
 Early virtual try-on methods\cite{Viton,CP-VTON,CP-VTON+,ACGPN,VITON-HD,HR-VITON,PFAFN,style-flow} are based on GANs\cite{GANs}.
 These methods divide virtual try-on into two parts: clothing warping\cite{FlowNet,TPS,STN} and the fusion of warped clothing with the model.
 After Diffusion\cite{beats_gan} model demonstrated stronger image generation capabilities than GANs, works\cite{LaDI-VTON,DCI-VTON} use pretrained Diffusion models\cite{LDM,PBE} as the fusion module to generate final try-on images.
 However, limited by the performance of the clothing warping module, when model pose are complex, errors in clothing warping can propagate to the final try-on results.
 Recent methods\cite{TryonDiffusion,StableVITON} seek to accomplish virtual try-on solely using Mask Inpainting Diffusion models, directly generating the clothing and body in the try-on state within the mask area while preserving the content outside the mask.
 Existing methods do not consider the differences in try-on between training and inference, leading to the model erroneously interpreting the lower boundary of the mask area as the lower boundary of the target clothing, as illustrated in Fig. \ref{fig:paired_unpaired}.
 We successfully addressed this flaw by applying adaptive masks for the training samples during the training process.